Todd Lynn Helton

 His minor league average, .327, was close to his major league average of .317.
-He hit .352 for Colorado Springs in 1997.
+He hit .352 for the Colorado Springs Sky Sox in 1997.
 Critics argue however that he benefited greatly from spending his major league career in hitter-friendly Coors Field, having almost a .350 career batting average at home and less than .290 away.
 An interesting fact is that Helton and the great Stan Musial are the only two players to have a .315 or higher batting average, and produce at least 2,500 hits, 550 doubles and 350 homers, although Ted Williams was only a few doubles shy of reaching those four milestones as well.
 In his first year of eligibility for the Hall of Fame in 2019, he finished well behind Mariano Rivera and Roy Halladay, who were both elected on their first try, but well ahead of every other first-year candidate with 16.5% of the vote.
 This at least gave him a fighting chance to move up in future years.
 He made a significant move up in his second year, 2020, to 29.2% and had another big gain in 2021, to 44.9% and continued his steady climb in 2022, passing the important 50% threshold with 52.0%.

 - 1998 Topps All-Star Rookie Team